prerna963852/Assignment_1/README.md

 ##This is for Introduction
-##This sis specially for dev1 branch nothing else.
+##This is specially for dev1 branch nothing else.
+##We love Python.